 - The section plays a vital role in both regional and international awards nominations.
 Each section must communicate the importance of the SPE awards program to the members through its meetings, technical events, and newsletter.
 Ideally, the section motivates members to submit candidates and assists its members in producing effective nominations.

-- Sections should advocate for participation in the awards program and may appoint someone from their board to help develop strong nominations from the section for all international and regional awards unless there is inappropriate candidate.
+- Sections may also appoint another dedicated board member to help develop strong nominations from the section for all international and regional awards.

-- It is suggested that the Past Chair act as the Awards Chair.
+- The Past Chair can act as the Awards Chair.
 They have a lot of experience with and knowledge of the section membership.
 The entire board may nominate candidates and the Awards Chair develops the nominations.
 Sections should remind members that their colleagues might be the SPE leaders who excel technically or professionally, even though they work with them every day and probably do not think a lot about their achievements.
 If they do not nominate their colleagues, none will.

-- It helps to keep one point of contact.
+- Sections can appoint one point of contact.
 For example, have all the nominations collected and submitted by the section chair or past chair.

 - Publish articles in the company newspaper, section newsletter, and section’s website to encourage others to submit applications in the future.

-- Share the winners’ names at a sections dinner meeting to reflect the importance of those awards and to recognize the winners.
+- Share recipient names at a sections dinner meeting to reflect the importance of those awards and to recognize the winners.

-- Update the section’s database every year with the winners name and keep the record to motive others to participate in the future.
+- Update the section’s database every year with the recipient names and keep the record to motive others to participate in the future.

-- Keep a record of previous year’s nominations that were not selected and update them every year to maintain a candidate pool.
+- Keep a record of previous year’s nominations who were not selected and update them every year to maintain a candidate pool representing the section?

 3) Regional Best Practices

-- Regional and technical directors are in a prime position to encourage the nomination of well qualified international award candidates.
-They should endeavor to select and submit regional winners with robust and complete nomination packets for the international awards.
+- Regional and technical directors are in a prime position to encourage the nomination of well-qualified international and regional award candidates.
+They should endeavor to select and submit regional recipients with robust and complete nomination packets for the international awards.

-- Regional directors and technical directors need to be assertive in encouraging their sections or technical interest groups to submit quality nominations.
+- Regional directors and technical directors should be assertive in encouraging their sections or technical interest groups to submit quality nominations.

-Review and edit nominations for accuracy, completeness, and the effective communication
+- They can encourage the review and editing of nominations for accuracy, completeness, and the effective communication of candidate qualifications.

-- Before sending the regional winner to international competition, review the nomination to ensure it meets the same level of quality as a direct international nomination.
-If it does not, rework the nomination to meet those standards before submitting it.
+- Before sending the regional recipients to international competition, Regional Directors can review the nominations to ensure it meets the same level of quality as a direct international nomination.
+If it does not, direct the nominator to rework the nomination to meet those standards before submitting it.

 4) How to write a good nomination

 - Start the nomination early.
 Composing a good nomination takes time and effort.
-Begin your research when the call for nominations is posted so you are not rushed at the last minute.
+Begin your research before the call for nominations begins in September so you are not rushed at the last minute.

 - The deadline for international nominations is always 15 February.
-Regional deadlines generally are also 15 February but can vary; check with your Regional Director to confirm deadlines.
+Regional deadline is 1 March.

 - Before nominating a candidate for a particular award, research the award criteria to ensure that your candidate is a good match.
 The award criteria are available online and in the Section Officers Resource Center.